 Project 180 Adult Mentoring

-Our Project 180 Adult Mentoring program recruits and matches community-based volunteer mentors with adult men housed at correctional facilities who are within a year of returning to Milwaukee County.
-The program provides group and one-on-one mentoring to the men who also receive case management and wrap-around services from staff.
-Community-based volunteer mentors provide group and one-on-one mentoring to adult men housed at correctional facilities who are within a year of returning to Milwaukee County.
-The program provides or links participants to a variety of wraparound services aimed at increasing the offenders’ likelihood of reaching individual goals, which could include:
+Our Project 180 Adult Mentoring program recruits and matches community-based volunteer mentors with men housed at various correctional facilities who are within a year of returning to Milwaukee County.
+The program provides both group and one-on-one mentoring to men who also receive case management and wrap-around services from staff.
+The program provides or links participants to a variety of services aimed at increasing the participants likelihood of reaching individual goals, which could include: